 - Implementation of environmental and social scoping and impact assessments (ESIA) on indicators, such as gender equality, resilience to climate change, employment creation, etc.

-- Occupational health and safety: evelopment and enhancement of safeguard procedures and policies to ensure work and health safety.
+- Development and enhancement of safeguard procedures and policies to ensure work and health safety.

-- Sustainable procurement: Verification of projects’ eligibility and compliance with sustainable procurement policies.
+- Verification of projects’ eligibility and compliance with sustainable procurement policies.